cassidyjames/cassidyjames.github.io/wifi.md

 # Cassidy's Wi-Fi

 `cassidyjames.com/wifi` is a guest network that you are free to use **if you agree to the terms below**.
-Itmay be limited bandwidth-wise, so streaming and stuff may not work so great.
+It may be limited bandwidth-wise, so streaming and stuff may not work so great.
 But if you need to use the Internet, here you go.

 ## Agreement